chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_execute_syntax.rst

 * ``'slapadd < /tmp/something.ldif'`` is the command that is run
 * ``/var/lib/slapd/uid.bdb`` prevents the |resource execute| resource block from running if that file already exists

-The full syntax for all of the attributes that are available to the |resource execute| resource is:
+The full syntax for all of the properties that are available to the |resource execute| resource is:

 .. code-block:: ruby